Progress and outcomes

-At a parochial level the eastern parishes of St. Clement, Grouville and St. Martin are essentially concluded, along with St. Saviour and St. Lawrence.
+At a parochial level the eastern parishes of St. Clement, Grouville and St. Martin are essentially concluded, along with St. Saviour, St. Mary, Trinity and St. Lawrence.
 Outstanding cases here include ecclesiastical and archaeological sites.
-Good progress is being maintained in St. Helier too: with only 100 buildings awaiting designation: this is particularly important given the high proportion of potential heritage assets (c.40% of the Island total) here and the relatively high level of development pressure: under one quarter of cases (about 400) remain pending.
+Good progress is being maintained in St. Helier too: with only 100 buildings awaiting designation: this is particularly important given the high proportion of potential heritage assets (c.40% of the Island total) here and the relatively high level of development pressure: under 10% cases (about 220) remain pending.

 Of all of those cases reviewed, over 4,000 have been listed so far:

 - c.9% are at Grade 2

 - 55% are at Grade 3

 More than ever before, those special buildings and places that make up Jersey’s historic environment are enjoying the protection that they need and deserve.
 Some notable examples listed during the last quarter include the following.